slyde619/MIni-tweet/README.md

 # MIni-tweet App

-### This apps implements a few functionalities of X/Twitter Application built using Vue
+### This app implements a few functionalities of X/Twitter Application built using Vue